 There has been an alarming increase in the number of people being diagnosed by diseases be it diabetes, hypertension, cancer and cardiovascular diseases.
 As per WHO report hypertension affects 1.13 billion people all over the world and that increases the chances of stroke.
-The cardiovascular diseases have affected around 17.8 million people and caused 31% of deaths worldwide.
+Cardiovascular diseases have affected around 17.8 million people and caused 31% of deaths worldwide.
 Therefore, these conditions should be addressed at initial stages and curbed so that it doesn’t reach the severity.

 Let’s discuss the reasons due to which we could be prone: